moments matter

 Safe Guard for Fall Prevention

 As older adults age, the likelihood of being injured from a fall increases.
+In fact, the CDC reports that one in four seniors falls each year.
 Unfortunately, you can’t protect them from everything, although there are some things you can do to help keep them safe and secure in their home.

 Blog Home